 Maryland Business Succession Attorneys Provide Answers and Planning Tools

 You have worked hard to establish a business.
 As a business owner, you are always planning your next move.
 At some point, you will no longer be involved in the business.
 Maybe you want to retire and walk away on a particular date.
 Perhaps you want to cede day-to-day operational control and sell your ownership interest over time.
 Then again, you may want to run the business until you can no longer physically able to do so.
 Whatever the case, it is critical to have a sound business succession plan in place.
 Our team will work with you to understand the unique dynamics of your business and establish a responsible business succession plan to fit your needs.

 At Altman & Associates, we believe that the four most important goals of business succession are establishing: (1) a new management structure, (2) an ownership transition plan, (3) a strategy for dealing with the taxation ramifications of transitioning a business, and (4) financial security for you.
 This last part is particularly important, as you do not want to transition into an unstable financial situation.
-Gary Altman, Esq., the founder of Altman & Associates, is also a Certified Financial Planner™.
-He and his team help you understand potential legal ramifications of business succession for you, your family, and your business.
+Our founding attorney, Gary Altman, Esq., is also a Certified Financial Planner™.
+He and his team help you understand potential legal and financial ramifications of business succession for you, your family, and your business.

 In order to understand how to formulate a plan for business succession, you should start considering the answers to a number of important questions, including: